 Gokseong International Rose Festival

-The Gokseong International Rose Festival is set to run from May 21 to June 6 at Seomjingang Train Village in Gokseong, South Jeolla Province.
+The Gokseong International Rose Festival is scheduled to run from May 21 to June 6 at Seomjingang Train Village in Gokseong, South Jeolla Province.

-The annual event presents 1,004 types of roses from around the world to delight flower-loving visitors and offer splendid photo opportunities.
+The annual event presents a total of 1,004 types of roses from around the world to delight flower-loving visitors, offering splendid photo opportunities.

 Visitors can enjoy the vibrant beauty of roses from a railbike or take part in a hands-on activity.

-Various programs have been prepared, including concerts ranging from folk, classic and trot to electronic dance music.
+Various programs have been prepared to entertain the visitors, including music concerts ranging from folk, classic, trot to electronic dance music.

 Updated information can be found at www.gokseong.go.kr.